Australia's job market in 2026

 5. Mining Engineer — $160,000 – $250,000

 Australia's resources sector dominates global supply of iron ore, LNG, lithium, and gold.
-Mining engineers — particularly those with underground, open-cut, or lithium processing experience — command exceptional salaries in WA, QLD, and NT.
+Mining engineers — particularly those with underground, open-cut, or lithium processing experience — command strong salaries in WA, QLD, and NT.
 FIFO (fly-in, fly-out) roles add further premiums.

 6. Software Engineer / Tech Lead — $130,000 – $220,000